| Series | Countries | Live Scores | Fixtures | Results | News |

 1967

-With a Test average of 44 and all the shots in the book, Daryll Cullinan, who was born today, was ostensibly a batsman of genuine world class.
+With a Test average of 44 and all the shots in the book, Daryll Cullinan, who was born today, was ostensibly a batter of genuine world class.
 He left records in his wake throughout his career, including becoming the youngest South African to make a first-class hundred (aged 16).
-But Cullinan's average in Tests in Australia was pathetic, and his allergy to tubby, blond Australian legspinners was legendary.
+But Cullinan's average in Tests in Australia was pathetic, and his allergy to tubby blond Australian legspinners was legendary.

 1977